-Here you will find; Important announcements Lecture material Computer session information Formative and other practice exercises to prepare you for your assessments Podcasts together with other video and audio files to help you with your learning Summative online assignments
+Here you will find; Important announcements Lecture material Computer session information Formative and other practice exercises to prepare you for your assessments Panopto (lecture recordings) to help you with your learning Summative online assignments

 Cyrsiau sy’n cynnwys y modiwl hwn